JoinColony/colonyNetwork/docs/bug-bounty.md

 Bounties for potential bugs include, but are not limited to:

 * Reputation Mining vulnerabilities
-* Task, Domain, and Skill workflow exploits
+* Expenditure, Domain, and Skill workflow exploits
 * Attacks during a network upgrade
 * Authority and permissions